AeroliteSR/DarkSoulsTextureStudio/README.md

 which will be split correctly into subtextures.
 Dark Souls 2 doesn't use atlases and just keeps a folder of thousands of images, making it hard to organize.

-Currently the `Settings` tab has only one option, `Use Names`.
-This setting replaces the internal names with mapped ones in `GameInfo.py`.
+Currently the `Settings` tab has only two options:
+`Custom Names` - This setting replaces the internal names with mapped ones in `GameInfo.py`.
 This setting can be especially useful for if you don't know the ID of an item in a big list, allowing you to search by its display name.
 Some data, such as Nightreign garbs and Sekiro bosses, were mapped manually, but most of it was scripted from Smithbox exports.
+`Calculate Image Size` - When enabled, simulates the creation of a PNG image to display its file size.
+This info may be nice to know, but it comes at a significant performance drop.
+It is, therefore, disabled by default.

 You can press the `Search` button on the menu bar to open a prompt for a string.
 It defaults to Qt.MatchContains within the subtextures list.
 If you want it to search through atlases (for example, for DS2), check `Search Atlases`